dsbos/website/content/en/docs/concepts/services-networking/service.md

   externalName: my.database.example.com
 ```
 {{< note >}}
-ExternalName accepts an IPv4 address string, but as a DNS names comprised of digits, not as an IP address.
+ExternalName accepts an IPv4 address string, but as a DNS name composed of digits, not as an IP address.
 ExternalNames that resemble IPv4 addresses are not resolved by CoreDNS or ingress-nginx because ExternalName
 is intended to specify a canonical DNS name.
 To hardcode an IP address, consider using
 [headless Services](#headless-services).
 {{< /note >}}